ROCm/tensorcast/README.md

 # TensorCast (tcast)

-TensorCast is a casting/quantization library in development that is currently in the process of becoming an open source repo.
-It is based on PyTorch 2.2+.
+TensorCast is a casting/quantization library in development based on PyTorch 2.2+.

 The scope of TensorCast is defining datatypes and converting tensors between datatypes.
 A "datatype" is a number format specification combined with an optional scaling specification.
 A "cast" is the conversion of a tensor from one datatype